 34 Gmail Task Management Statistics for Smarter Automation

-Gmail processes more than 121 billion emails each day, creating a massive flow of messages where requests, deadlines, and follow-ups can be easy to miss.
-AI-powered task extraction helps surface actionable work from the inbox so important tasks are easier to capture and complete.
-The gap between receiving a request and actually executing it costs teams hours every week, creating missed deadlines and dropped commitments. this+that’s AI task capture addresses this challenge by automatically extracting actionable items from Gmail messages and turning them into completed work across connected tools.
+Gmail processes more than 121 billion emails each day.
+That’s a lot of messages, and requests, deadlines, and follow-ups can slip through the cracks.
+AI-powered task extraction pulls the actionable work out of the inbox so important tasks are easier to capture and finish.
+The lag between getting a request and actually doing something about it costs teams hours every week, which is how deadlines get missed and commitments get dropped. this+that’s AI task capture tackles this by automatically extracting actionable items from Gmail messages and turning them into completed work across your connected tools.

 Key Takeaways

-- Gmail remains a major business communication platform with over 1.8 billion monthly active users, making the inbox one of the most important places where work begins.
-As email volume grows, AI-powered task extraction can help teams capture requests, deadlines, and follow-ups before they get buried.
+- Gmail remains a major business communication platform with over 1.8 billion monthly active users, which makes the inbox one of the most important places where work starts.
+As email volume climbs, AI-powered task extraction can help teams catch requests, deadlines, and follow-ups before they get buried.

 - Task management is a massive growth market valued at $5.71 billion in 2025 and projected to reach $19.84 billion by 2034